ewels/rich-codex/README.md

 ## Introduction

+Having code examples in your documentation is a fantastic way to help users understand what to expect from your tool.

+Using terminal screenshots is a good way to do this because:

+- 🌈 Coloured terminal output is supported
+- ↔️ You can fit in long lines without scrolling or cropping (images are auto-resized)
+- 😎 They look cool

+However, manually generating these screenshots is a pain 👎🏻 Remembering to update them every time you make a minor change means that they can easily get out of date.

-Rich-codex searches markdown code for image embeds with commands or code snippets.
+_**Rich-codex**_ automates this process for you.
+It searches markdown code for images with shell commands or code snippets.
 It runs these commands and saves a terminal screen-grab at the embedded path.

 Typical use cases: